cdaven/noteexplorer/README.md

 Alias: `-b`

 The heading that is expected or will be inserted before backlinks in notes.
 You can use \r, \n and \t characters in the string.
+If you do use newlines in your heading, be aware that newlines on Windows can be represented either as \r\n or just \n, and you will not see the difference.

 Everything from this heading on, will be ignored by NoteExplorer when reading.
 So this affects the amount of words and links in the notes.